 This healthy white bean chicken chili is loaded with cannellini beans, corn and green chiles.
-It has a ton of flavor and cooks up in just 30 minutes.
+It’s packed with protein, has a ton of flavor and cooks up in just 30 minutes.

 You asked, I listened!
 A few weeks ago I asked what recipes you wanted to see from me and I had a ton of requests for soup!
 Ask and ye shall receive. 😉